PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques

 \subsection{Adapters}

-\textit{Module-internal topology and functionality:} Adapters \cite{pmlr-v97-houlsby19a} use a feed-forward layer (intra-connectivity) that bottlenecks information via two linear layers that project the information down and then up, and ReLU activation in-between.
-Adapters adapt the hidden representations results from Attention and FNN blocks (insertion form = sequential).
+\textit{Module-internal topology and functionality:} Adapters \cite{pmlr-v97-houlsby19a} use a feed-forward layer (intra-connectivity) that bottlenecks information via two linear layers that project the information down and then up, with ReLU activation in-between.
+Adapters adapt the hidden representations resulting from Attention and FNN blocks (insertion form = sequential).

 \textit{Modular properties and collaboration with PLM:} Adapters integrate their results with their workspace (Attention and FNN blocks) via direct addition \textit{($h + \Delta h)$}.
 Although variants of Adapters exist that change internal connectivity or \#insertions, such as AdapterDrop \cite{ruckle-etal-2021-adapterdrop}, Compacters \cite{NEURIPS2021_081be9fd}, and Tiny-Attention Adapters \cite{zhao-etal-2022-tiny}, they all use direct addition for integration.
 Adapters send all their information to their workspace (inter-connectivity = fixed:dense).